Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Give sledgehammer rounds to teammates.
 			"Sledgehammer Rounds Reward"		"1,1,1"

 			// Give special ammo as a reward to survivors.
+(Only available in Left 4 Dead 2.)
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
 			// --